Nsustain/nsustain.com/README.md

 We don't have any ad revenue,
 and we'll never put ads on our website.
-We do this because we genuinly wanted to help make our environment more sustainable :)
+We do this because we genuinly wanted to help make the environment more sustainable :)

 ***How did this all begin?***
 Soobin Rho and Mariam Wisaal started